macocu/Monolingual-Curation/README.md

 ## Post-processing Curation (after the Monotextor pipeline)

-The entire pipeline with exact steps to follow and the output files is described [here](scripts/README.md).
+The entire pipeline with exact steps to follow and the output files is described [in the README inside the scripts directory](scripts/README.md).

 Steps (outline):
 - create a prevert file from the monotextor file and filter out some data (like short texts - see more below)